Let’s Build a Reactive UI Framework – Part 1: Data Flow

 Effect

-, but instead of calculating a new value
+An Effect is like a Calc, but instead of calculating a new value

 when a fact changes, an effect does something when a fact changes: